eliotsykes/dan-todo/GUIDE.md

 # npm not available?
 Install npm+node via nvm: https://github.com/creationix/nvm
 ```

-Make a new subdirectory, 'client/wrap', of your existing Rails application.
+Make a new subdirectory, 'client/wrap', in your existing Rails application.
 This is the directory PhoneGap will perform its work in:

 ```bash
 # Inside my-rails-app/ directory: